FREQUENTLY ASKED QUESTIONS

-Yes!
+Yes when use as directed!
 There are no poisons or harmful chemicals in Mosquito Barrier.
 Just 100% pure garlic juice with some (0.7%) food grade preservatives included.

 Don’t spray your dog or cat.
 Instead, cut all tall grass and spray liberally on grass, shrubs, plants and tree trunks in the yard.
 Spray the yard completely.
-Also, be sure to spray the sides of buildings, tree trunks and wooden fence posts to a height of 6 feet.
+Also, be sure to spray the sides of buildings, tree trunks and wooden fence posts to a height of 2 meters.
 If there is a heavy infestation, repeat in 5 days and then every two weeks thereafter.
 That should be sufficient to keep the pests out of the yard.

 Yes.
 Use Mosquito Barrier at the same labelled rate as you would for mosquitoes.
 Rake all leaves and keep your grass cut short.
 Start applying in May and into June when the nymphs are most active.
+Ticks are active from 4 degree Celsius.
+Be aware from this temperature and warmer.

 No. Mosquito Barrier does not work when sprayed on people to keep insects away.
 Mosquito Barrier only removes feeding areas.